 with, and go dancing with outside of class.

 I've tried to learn to dance at drop-in lessons around town

 and never really "got it."
-Is there a difference between
+What's the difference between

-committing to a 6 or 8-week class, and just dropping into a lesson
+committing to an 8-week class, and just dropping into a lesson

 here and there at a dance night?

-There is a huge difference in benefits!
+There is a tremendous difference in benefits!
 You are absolutely

 100% guaranteed to learn more and retain more than you could ever do by dropping in and out of dance

 classes.
 Why?
 Unlike at any drop-in lesson, we review the previous week's material every week;